 The Partial TSF Offset field and Min Sleep Duration field are reserved.

-The NDP Paging setup is successful if the TWT Command Reply field of NDP Paging Response TWT element is set to 4 (Accept TWT), otherwise the setup is considered as failed.
+The NDP Paging setup is successful if the TWT Command Reply field of the NDP Paging field in the NDP Paging Response is set to 4 (Accept TWT), otherwise the setup is considered as failed.

 A STA which has sent an NDP Paging Response frame with the TWT Command Reply field set to 4 (Accept TWT) shall schedule an NDP Paging frame as the first frame for transmission at the TWTs indicated by the NDP Paging Response, if any of the following conditions is satisfied: